B-Interactive/cloudflare-stream-wordpress/README.md

 - Optional Signed URLs, so playback requires a short-lived token whose lifetime you control.
 - Signing keys can be generated from the plugin's own settings page and tokens minted locally (RS256 JWT), or you can fall back to Cloudflare's token endpoint.
 - Credentials and signing keys can be defined as PHP constants, so they never touch the database.
+- When secrets are stored in the database, they are encrypted at rest (AES-256-GCM).
 - New uploads can automatically be locked to signed playback and to your own site's host.
 - Choose your preferred Cloudflare media domain, and set an automatic thumbnail time site-wide or per video.
+- Content editors can browse the library, select videos and preview playback; administrators manage credentials and library mutations (upload, rename, delete).

 ## Installation

 1. Download the plugin ZIP from the [latest release](https://github.com/B-Interactive/cloudflare-stream-wordpress/releases/latest).
 2. In WordPress, go to **Plugins → Add New → Upload Plugin** and upload the ZIP.
 3. Click **Activate**.
-4. Configure the plugin at **Settings → Cloudflare Stream** in the WordPress admin.
+4. Configure the plugin at **Settings → Cloudflare Stream** in the WordPress admin (on multisite, under **Network Admin → Settings**).

 The block and library browser only load once an Account ID and API Token are saved.